YAML Scopes

 - Define your app’s custom capabilities (

-) - Grant them to same agent as launched your app (
+scope) - Grant them to same agent as launched your app (

-) - Ensure that when a party launches your app it gets a token that it can put in the
+grant) - Ensure that when a party launches your app it gets a token that it can put in the

-header when making those two calls (audience
+X-Tabserver-Tokenheader when making those two calls (audience)

 Scope